rust-lang/cargo/doc/book/src/reference/unstable.md

 The file is aimed at helping debuggers substitute sanitized paths back to local ones, e.g., via GDB's `set substitute-path` or LLDB's `target.source-map`.

+The Rust toolchain provides `rust-gdb` and `rust-lldb` wrappers, which can load unremap files automatically.
+This integration is currently unstable and available only in nightly toolchains.
+To enable it,
+set `RUST_GDB_TRIM_PATHS=unstable` or `RUST_LLDB_TRIM_PATHS=unstable` respectively.

 The unremap file name ends with `.trim-paths.jsonl`.
 For example,
 your `my-app` executable would come with an unremap file named